zachpino/realtimespace/week4/data-source.md

 ### Sourcing Data
 -----

-With a census API key, we can pull down data to embed in our census tract vectors.
-This example will use census tract population.
+With a census API key, we can pull down data to embed in our [prepared census tract vectors](conversion.md).
+This example will use census tract population data to derive population density.

 The [Census API documentation](http://www.census.gov/data/developers/data-sets/acs-5year.html), like most APIs, is challenging at first glance.
 Always look first at any examples provided.
 The page gives this example call for a structured request of the census datastore.